mirkomaty/NetMemCache/readme.md

 # FAQ
 ## Is it fast?
-On my development machine, which is not the newest technology I measured about 0.6 ms for each read / write pair.
+On my development machine, which is not the newest technology I measured about 0.36 ms for each read / write pair.
+Getting the values costs ~0.0025 ms of the total time.

+If we have to read all values from disc (restarting the test application with known keys), reading costs about 0,13 ms per entry.

+Deleting all objects with Remove() costs about 0.17 ms per entry.
+Note, that deleting doesn't delete the folders.
+That would be very inefficient.

 All writes are performed asynchronously.
 Because of the in-memory-cache reads are available immediately, even if writing is not yet complete.